MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

 > [!div class="mx-imgBorder"]
 > ![Use dock at the page bottom for better experience](media/use-dock-for-enhanced-experience.png "Use dock at the page bottom for better experience")

 To mark sections of the email as custom, you need to use the “**Mark section as custom**” feature.
-This feature allows you to indicate that certain parts of the email should not be modified by post-processing and should retain their original rendering behaviour.
+This feature allows you to indicate that certain parts of the email shouldn't be modified by post-processing and should retain their original rendering behavior.
 You can also select any section of the email and edit the HTML code directly in the code editor.

 To use the custom code tagging feature, follow these steps:
 - Select the section of the email that you want to mark as custom.